dotlattice/LatticeObjectTree/README.md

 ## Installation

-There are several ways to install this library:
+There are a few ways to start using this library:

 * Install the [NuGet package](https://www.nuget.org/packages/LatticeObjectTree/)
 * Download the assembly from the [latest release](https://github.com/dotlattice/LatticeObjectTree/releases/latest) and install it manually
-* Copy the parts you want into your own project
+* Copy the parts you want into your project

 This entire library is released into the [public domain](https://github.com/dotlattice/LatticeObjectTree/blob/master/LICENSE).
 So you can copy anything from this library into your own project without having to worry about attribution or any of that stuff.

-There is also a separate [NuGet package](https://www.nuget.org/packages/LatticeObjectTree.NUnit/) for using the object comparisons in NUnit test assertions.
-For more on that see the [NUnit](#nunit) section.

 ## Object Comparison
-The primary function of this library is to support recursive object comparisons.
+The primary goal of this library is to support recursive object comparisons.

 Here's a basic example of comparing two anonymous objects: